 In this article:

 Focus your efforts on the teams that participate the least and try to understand what is holding them back from participating.
 To do so, you can identify during the survey the populations that participate the least and those that participate the most.

 - In the survey report, look for the "Survey participation" box - this is where the platform shows you the participation disparities.

 - Have a look at the participation disparities by selecting the different comparisons from the drop-down menu.

 Find out what has been done in the teams that participate the most to invite employees to participate.
 You may get some good practices to encourage the less participating teams!

-- announce in the meeting that the survey is ongoing and set an example by starting to answer;
+- Announce in a meeting that the survey is ongoing and set an example by starting to answer.

 Once your survey is complete, the next actions you take will have a definite impact on participation in future surveys.
 To stay on track, see our tips for Encouraging participation: after the survey.